-Where it’s available, I always like to join a free walking tour when I first arrive in a destination.
+Where it’s available, I always like to join a free walking tour when I first arrive at a destination.
 It’s a great way to get orientated, get a quick rundown on the history, and get some restaurant recommendations from the guide.
 I always keep one paper bill from each currency as well.

 Nick and I are total foodies and we always try the local food when we’re travelling.

-I love all Thai food, cacio e pepe pasta from Rome and margarita pizza in Naples.
+I love all Thai food, cacio e pepe pasta from Rome, and margarita pizza in Naples.
 I’m also obsessed with dumplings in all forms — momos in Nepal, soup dumplings in China, Khinkali in Georgia, gyoza in Japan, ravioli in Italy …and the list goes on.

 Plane or train?
 Train

 Popular site or off the beaten path?
 Offtrack